Week 2: Feb 2 - Feb 8, 2026

 Learning Objectives

-• Build structured data tables
+• Build structured HTML tables with thead, tbody, and tfoot

 HTML Tables